-Stage 4 (Years 7-8), Geography, Thredbo-Perisher area in Kosciuszko National Park
+Stage 5 (Years 9-10), Science, Thredbo-Perisher area in Kosciuszko National Park

-Kosciuszko trivia quiz is a competitive and fun school excursion for Stage 4 (Years 7-8) students in Kosciuszko National Park which focuses on geography.
-Trivia prizes for the team of students that has the most correct answers in the shortest time.
+Kosciuszko trivia quiz is a competitive and fun school excursion for Stage 5 (Years 9-10) students in Kosciuszko National Park which focuses on science.
+Trivial prizes for the team of students that has the most correct answers in the shortest time.
 Learn about the natural and cultural heritage of the park from the Centre's displays and the 'Spirit of the Snowy Mountains' video.

 Read more about Kosciuszko trivia quiz

 Students share the task of finding answering to the quiz questions.
 This program provides a short fun contact opportunity to being learning about the work of national parks.

 For program outline, safety and practical information about this excursion, see info for teachers

 SC5-15LW.
 Explains how biological understanding has advanced through scientific discoveries, technological developments and the needs of society